Enclavely/tailor-sample-extension/readme.md

 Added - Filter to modify the rendered HTML of a given element.
 Improved - The selector for element child containers can now be specified when registering the element.

+Note: this version supports Tailor 1.6.0 and above.

 ### 1.0.0

 Initial version